+Setting Description

-Setting Description Name Type a name for the new host.
+Name Type a name for the new host.

-Setting Description Host operating system type Select one of the following options from the drop-down list: • Linux for SANtricity 11.60 and newer • Linux DM-MP (Kernel 3.10 or later) for pre-SANtricity 11.60 Host interface type Select the host interface type that you want to use.
+Host operating system type Select one of the following options from the drop- down list: Linux for SANtricity 11.60 and newer Linux DM-MP (Kernel 3.10 or later) for pre- SANtricity 11.60

+Setting Description Host interface type Select the host interface type that you want to use.
 If the array you configure only has one available host interface type, this setting may not be available to select.
-Host ports • Select I/O Interface If the host ports have logged in, you can select host port identifiers from the list.
-This is the recommended method. • Manual add If the host ports have not logged in, look at /etc/nvme/hostnqn on the host to find the hostnqn identifiers and associate them with the host definition.
+Host ports Do one of the following: Select I/O Interface If the host ports have logged in, you can select host port identifiers from the list.
+This is the recommended method.
+Manual add If the host ports have not logged in, look at /etc/nvme/hostnqn on the host to find the host definition.
 You can manually enter the host port identifiers or copy/paste them from the /etc/nvme/hostnqn file (one at a time) into the Host ports field.
-You must add one host port identifier at a time to associate it with the host, but you can continue to select as many identifiers that are associated with the host.
+You must add one host port identifiers that are associate it with the host.
 Each identifier is displayed in the Host ports field.
 If necessary, you also can remove an identifier by selecting the X next to it.